Addiction treatment services

 Introduction

-In the public health service, non-residential treatment is free of charge.
 Addiction treatment services are provided by the Health Service Executive (HSE) Drug and Alcohol Services.
 Some services are provided by community and voluntary projects funded by the local or regional Drug and Alcohol Task Force.

-Addiction treatment is also available from private service providers.
+Addiction treatment in the private health service

-Treatment options
+Treatment options for addiction

-If you have mental health needs you can access your local mental health services for additional support.
+If you have mental health needs, you can access your local mental health services for additional support.

 Depending on your treatment needs, you may be referred back to your GP for ongoing care.